 I picked up 6 of them and went on about my errands.
 As I passed by the dumpster again, a man was bringing more out.
 He hoisted them in the air as if to offer them to me.
-I stopped to chat about the free tables.
-He told me a tanning salon was closing, and these were the only items left.
 I decided to get 2 more making a total of 8.
 They filled the back of my truck, so I left many more free metal leg tables behind.

 *this post contains affiliate links, read more here*

 I used zip ties to pair the legs in sets of 4 for easy storage.
-I placed all of the screws into a baggie for safe keeping.
+To keep track of all the screws, I placed them into a baggie for safe keeping.
 Can I just take a moment to tell you how much I love, love, love my truck?
 It’s so handy to be able to pick stuff up while I’m passing by instead of rushing home to borrow a truck.